Ngā ratonga Kapua

 Information and records in the cloud are more exposed to unauthorised access; more so if the cloud service provider subcontracts parts of its operation to other companies.

-Therefore organisations should assess the cloud provider against the risk of illegal release of information, and level of reputation damage that this could cause.
-Also information and records stored and managed in a cloud environment must be protected from unauthorised deletion or alteration.
+You must assess the cloud provider against the risk of illegal release of information, and the level of reputation damage that this could cause.
+Information and records stored and managed in a cloud environment must also be protected from unauthorised deletion or alteration.

-Check the way information and records will be managed and accessed by third parties, especially if there is personal information involved.
-Where information and records have access restrictions, the organisation must ensure these are managed appropriately in the cloud environment.
+Check how your organisation’s information and records will be managed and accessed by third parties, especially if there is personal information involved.
+Where any information and records have access restrictions, you must ensure these are managed appropriately in the cloud environment.

 Key questions